mryap/gatsby-starter-foundation/src/content/posts/mastodon-101.md

 template: blog-post
 title: Mastodon 101
 slug: 5 mins guide to Mastodon
-date: 2022-11-01
+date: 2022-11-01T00:00:00.000Z
 description: What you need to know about Mastodon
 ---

 Moving to Mastodon?
 Make life easier for your followers.
-Post your new handle as a web link such as “[http://mastodon.social/@tjmcintyre](https://t.co/LJkocpWVwj)”, not “@tjmcintyre@mastodon.social” which displays as an email address.
+Post your new handle as a web link such as “[http://mastodon.social/@mryap](https://t.co/LJkocpWVwj)”, not “@mryap@mastodon.social” which displays as an email address.

 If you want to import the people you follow on Twitter to your Mastodon acct (if they’re there), put your full ![](https://abs-0.twimg.com/emoji/v2/svg/1f9a3.svg "🦣") address in your Twitter bio, go to [http://fedifinder.glitch.me](https://t.co/3SzqNpucHD), enter your Twitter login, and it will find them.
 Export the file, go to ‘import’ in ![](https://abs-0.twimg.com/emoji/v2/svg/1f9a3.svg "🦣") settings